 The Trust has overall responsibility for overseeing the operation of this policy and for ensuring that appropriate records are maintained of genuine concerns raised and the outcomes.
 The CEO of GEP Academies will report as necessary to the Board of Trustees and to other outside agencies.
-The GEP Local Academy Committee is responsible for overseeing the operation of this policy in respect of GEP academy's and for ensuring that appropriate records are maintained regarding concerns raised and the outcomes.
-It is also responsible for reporting concerns/investigations to the GEP HR Manager and for providing termly status updates on such investigations.
+The Headteacher is responsible for overseeing the operation of this policy in respect of each school and for ensuring that appropriate records are maintained regarding concerns raised and the outcomes.
+It is also responsible for reporting concerns/investigations to the GEP HR Manager and for providing status updates through termly reporting.